 Since April 2018 the minimum wage in Peru is 930 Soles, less the US$ 250 per month and the average income of an employee in Lima is around 1600 Soles to 1800 Soles (something around more or less US$ 450).
 A few people earn (much) more, many others must live on significantly less.
 Just think about what it means to an average local if you have US$300 or US$400 on you (not to mention the fact that you can afford a trip to Peru).
 Would you walk around with a monthly salary in your pocket to go shopping or sightseeing back home?
 Certainly not.

 This extreme difference occasionally result in crimes such as pick pocketing, cheating, theft and robbery.
 To avoid uncomfortable situations and stay safe, here some advice and useful tips on money matters:

 - Always have enough change (coins) and small notes in your pocket.
-Taxi drivers can't or don't want to change.
+Taxi drivers for example often can't or don't want to change.
 Already a 10 Soles note (about US$ 2.50) can be a problem and often smaller shops, kiosk or street vendors just don't have enough change.

 - Please only withdraw money at guarded ATM's preferable inside a building / bank!
 Try to avoid using an ATM at night and consider the universally known precautions when using an ATM!
 At most ATM's in Peru you can withdraw Soles and Dollars and change the language from Spanish to English, German or even French.
 There is no need for help from other people.
 To avoid unpleasant surprises, be aware that for security reasons ATMs often have a withdrawal limit of about S/.
 1500 to S/.
 2000 (usually more or less US$500), when taking out cash after banking hours, sometimes even less.
 We as well have been informed that when using a foreign credit card some ATMs only cough up US$200 or the equivalent in Soles per withdrawal.